 Top 10 Backyard Vines With Fall Flair

-Grow these backyard vines to brighten your autumn landscapes with blazing foliage, colorful berries and fetching flowers.
+Grow these fall vines to brighten your autumn landscapes with blazing foliage, colorful berries and fetching flowers.

-Vines aren’t for everyone.
+Vining plants aren’t for everyone.
 They need proper support, they can require a little more maintenance and many can quickly get aggressive.
-But with a little research and planning, you can choose perennial backyard vines that look charming throughout the growing season, staging a grand finale just as summer wanes.
+But with a little research and planning, you can choose perennial fall vines that look charming throughout the growing season, staging a grand finale just as summer wanes.
 Check the invasive species list in your area before planting, and then enjoy the top picks that will work well in your backyard.

 (Parthenocissus quinquefolia, Zones 3-9)